NSJ021/Ease-Of-Mind-Website/README.md

 ## Reflection on Development Process

 ### Successes
 With various trial and error, the creation of a warm, welcoming website was achieved.
 Although basic in functionality getting the scrollable background hero image was a good achievement and a great feature of the webpage.
+Using the bootstrap cards was another great addition and success for acheiving the desired feel for the webpage.

 ### Challenges

 From learning CSS and transitioning to BootStrap, some elements were made easy but then others were made more difficult due to having to learn new documentation, classes and methods of work.

 ### Final Thoughts
-Provide any additional insights gained during the project and thoughts on the overall process.
-**Guidance:** Begin drafting reflections during Phase 1 and update throughout the project.
-Finalize this section after Phase 4.
-Highlight successes and challenges, particularly regarding the use of AI tools, and provide overall insights into the project.
+Overall the project was a good success, all must and should have features and user stories were completed to a MVP state, there is always room for improvement and optimisation.
+Such could have user stories and features would ned to be added during the next iteraton of the project.

 ## Code Attribution
-Properly attribute any external code sources used in the project (excluding GitHub Copilot-generated code).
-**Guidance:** Document any external code sources used throughout the entire project, especially during Phase 2 and Phase 3.
-Exclude GitHub Copilot-generated code from attribution.

-Code Institute - Snippets and Inspirations from Love Running,, Whiskey Drop and Love Rosie Projects
+Code Institute - Snippets and Inspirations from Love Running, Whiskey Drop and Love Rosie Projects

 ## Future Improvements
-Briefly discuss potential future improvements or features that could be added to the project.
-**Guidance:** Reflect on potential enhancements that could be made to the project after Phase 4: Final Testing, Debugging & Deployment.
-These could be Could user story features you didn’t have time to implement or improvements based on testing feedback.

 Future improvements would to increase the interactions for the user, perhaps more videos /  other media content.
-Quizzes Etc.
+Quizzes Etc. However I did decide to add a gallery section which only enhanced the websites content further and provided some more visual content.